 Ercan Demiralay FCCA explores the reasons behind why seemingly good online business ideas have gone wrong.

-For years the business world has told entrepreneurs that their main hurdle will be finding an idea that is both innovative and profitable.
-While this is true, in many instances the decisions made after coming up with the idea are much more influential to the organisations success.
+That's what the business world has told entrepreneurs over the years.
+Whilst this is true in part, often the decisions made after coming up with the idea are much more influential to an organisation's development.

-This blog post has been written for the would be entrepreneur who has some good ideas and is examining how to turn them into a commercial operation.
+This blog post has been written for the would be entrepreneur who has some good ideas and is examining how to make them commercially viable.
 We've explored 4 examples of online business ideas that ended up failing despite appearing to be very forward thinking.

 AltaVista, a search engine extremely similar to Google, finally shut down in 2013 after 18 years of fighting.
 Initially this company was the forerunner of internet searches, but as competition like Google and Yahoo began to creep up, they fell behind and couldn't find a way to catch up.